This section contains solutions, fixes, hints and tips to help you solve the most common issues encountered when using Quix.

 TopicId or TopicName

-These can all be found in Topics option of Quix Portal.
+These can all be found in Topics option of the Quix UI.

 Broker Transport Failure

-If you have deployed a service or job and the logs mention broker transport failure then check the workspace name and password in the SecurityOptions.
+If you have deployed a service or job and the logs mention broker transport failure then check the environment name and password in the SecurityOptions.

 Also check the broker address list.
 You should have these by default: